-Why Self-Implementing EOSĀ® Needs the Right Software
+Why Self-Implementing EOS® Needs the Right Software

-If you are reading this, you likely already bought into the vision of the Entrepreneurial Operating SystemĀ® (EOSĀ®).
-You have read Traction, you understand the power of Level 10 Meetingsā¢, and you want your Vision/Traction Organizer⢠(V/TO) to become a living reality rather than a dusty PDF on your desktop.
+If you are reading this, you likely already bought into the vision of the Entrepreneurial Operating System (EOS®).
+You have read Traction (or Rocket Fuel), you understand the power of Level 10 Meetings™, and you want your Vision/Traction Organizer™ (V/TO) to become a living reality rather than a dusty book on your bookshelves.

-Hiring a professional EOSĀ® Implementer is effective - but expensive - so many small to mid-sized businesses try self-implementation.
+Hiring a professional EOS® Implementer is effective but expensive.
+So many small to mid-sized businesses try self-implementation.
 The theory is sound: smart people, the book, and discipline.
-The reality is often chaos: āFranken-OSā setups that splice spreadsheets, task apps, and docs together, creating friction instead of traction.
+The reality is often chaos: Franken-OS setups that splice spreadsheets, task apps, and docs together, creating friction instead of traction.

 1. MonsterOps: The Purpose-Built Champion